-The AS course has three topic modules which correspond to the Edexcel AS specification.
-Each module is divided into sub-topics, making fifteen sub-topics in all.
-Each of the first twelve lessons looks at one of these sub-topics (see Arrangement of Lessons above).
-Two additional questions look at the literature choice, Bodas de sangre, by Lorca.
-Three additional lessons teach skills to help you prepare for the AS examination.
-At the end of the course there is a Spanish Grammar Glossary, which gives definitions of all the grammar required at AS.
+The A course has three topic modules which correspond to the Edexcel A-level specification.
+Each module is divided into sub-topics, making eleven sub-topics in all.
+Each of the first eight lessons looks at one of these sub-topics (see Arrangement of Lessons above).
+Two additional questions look at the literature choice, Crónica de una muerte anunciada, by García Márquez.
+A lesson in module seven also looks at the research project.
+The three additional lessons in the last module teach skills to help you prepare for the A-level examination.
+At the end of the course there is a Spanish Grammar Glossary, which gives definitions of all the grammar required at A-level.

-The course aims to build on IGCSE Spanish skills, and is progressive.
+The course aims to build on AS Spanish skills, and is progressive.
 It is better to work steadily through the course starting at Lesson One than to dip into it at random, as each successive lesson builds on skills acquired in previous lessons.
-Module One aims to revise some GCSE work in the context of the AS specification.

-The Edexcel specification outlines the AS topics and sub-topics, with bullet points suggesting some things to cover within each sub-topic.
+The Edexcel specification outlines the A-level topics and sub-topics, with bullet points suggesting some things to cover within each sub-topic.
 The texts in this course, together with those in the recommended text book (see below), cover most of these bullet points, but you will need to do some independent research as well, to extend your knowledge within each topic.